-The Central American Minors (CAM) Refugee program provides certain qualified children who are nationals of El Salvador, Guatemala, and Honduras, as well as certain family members of those children, an opportunity to apply for refugee status and possible resettlement in the United States.
+The Central American Minors (CAM) Refugee/Parole Program provides certain qualified children in El Salvador, Guatemala and Honduras a safe, legal, and orderly alternative to the dangerous journey that some children are currently undertaking to the United States.

-Only certain parents who are lawfully present in the United States are eligible to be qualifying parents and request access to the program for their children.
-Each qualified child must be unmarried, under the age of 21, and a national of El Salvador, Guatemala, or Honduras.
-In certain cases, the in-country parent of the qualifying child may also qualify for access if the in-country parent is the legal spouse of the qualifying parent in the United States, as may the unmarried children of a qualifying child if also under the age of 21.
-See below for eligibility details.
+The CAM program began accepting applications from qualifying parents in the U.S. for their children on December 1, 2014.
+Only certain parents who are legally present in the U.S. are eligible to be qualifying parents and file for their children.
+Each qualified child must be unmarried, under the age of 21, and residing in El Salvador, Guatemala or Honduras.
+In certain cases, the in-country parent of the qualifying child may also qualify for access if the in-country parent is the legal spouse of the qualifying parent in the U.S. See below for eligibility details.